ec-europa/europa-component-library/docs/Migrating-v5.md

 ## Style modifications

-Color definition and usage have greately changed for ECL5, with the introduction of color modes.
+Color definition and usage have greately changed for ECL5, with the introduction of color modes in EC.

+Typography has also changed quite drastically in EC.

-### Color scales
+### [EC] Color scales

 Main semantic colors (primary, secondary) are still present, but now use a new unified scale, going from `[color]-50` to `[color]-900`.
 Color values have also been changed.
 Dark and neutral colors have been merged into two new palettes: `neutral-dark` and `neutral-light`.